OUR BRANCH HAS RECENTLY CELEBRATED OUR 90TH ANNIVERSARY: 1929 – 2019

 October 23 Deadline to apply for an Absentee Ballot

 November 3 Election Day

-Membership is open to all women from the greater area, in Rockingham County and beyond, who have a minimum of a two-year associate degree or equivalent.
+Membership in AAUW is open to all women from the greater area, in Rockingham County and beyond, who have a minimum of a two-year associate degree or equivalent.
 This is our only requirement for membership.
 Men are invited to join as well.
 We are in the Northwest District together with the Winchester Branch and the Greater Richmond branch, with whom we share district meetings on topics of interest.